alibaba/hooks/packages/hooks/src/useTheme/index.en-US.md

 # useTheme

-This hook is used to get and set the theme, and store the themeMode into localStorage.
+This hook is used to get and set the theme, and store the `themeMode` into `localStorage`.

 ## Examples